claint76/inivation-docs/Software user guides/AEDAT_file_formats.md

 line (see
 [above](#common-version-header)), to be
 able to disambiguate between formats.
-Then again an optional header, followed by a series of \[address, timestamp\] pairs, each making up an event.
+Then again an optional header, followed by a series of [address, timestamp] pairs, each making up an event.
 The address is 32 bit wide and the timestamp also 32 bit, for a total of 8 bytes per event.
 The timestamp is in microseconds, while the address has to be interpreted according to a specific jAER AEChip class’ definition of that address.
 This could be the DVS128 class, same as [above](#dvs128), or the DAVIS family of classes (DAVIS240A,B,C; DAVIS346cBSI, DAVIS640, …).
-All integer data and fields are always signed and big-endian\!
+All integer data and fields are always signed and big-endian!

 The jAER software, since 2014, also writes several informative header lines, these include the ***‘HardwareInterface’*** and the